lucullusTheOnly/MMM-Serial-Navigator/README.md

 The communication protocol is line based.
 Every command from the serial interface should be a seperate line.
 It does not matter, what line ending you use (line feed, carriage return or both).
 When you use the `WRITE_TO_SERIAL` notification, a line feed character ("\n") is appended to the data.

+For providing the menu I started with the MMM-Navigate module of Ax-LED (https://github.com/Ax-LED/MMM-Navigate).
+I copied the code and changed it, until it suited my needs.

 ## Images

 ## Installation